Fruitlands Museum: The Trustees of Reservations

 From 1930 until 2016, Fruitlands was an independent non-profit organization.
 In 2016, the museum merged with The Trustees of Reservations.
 From a report in the Boston Globe: “'Fruitlands and The Trustees’ missions are so well aligned in our desire to build connections between nature, art, and culture among people of all ages and to provide opportunities for lifelong learning and engagement,' said Marie LeBlanc, chairwoman of the Fruitlands board.
 'We are confident that The Trustees will provide the platform Fruitlands needs to continue to grow, care for, and share its important legacy and collections.'"
-Michael Busack currently serves as the museum director since his appointment in 2019.
+Michael Busack was appointed as museum director in 2019.
+In 2021, The Trustees appointed Jessica May as Managing Director of Art & Exhibitions, with responsibilities for oversight of both Fruitlands and the DeCordova Sculpture Park and Museum.